resema/cheatsheets/cpsa-f.md

 ---
 ## 1.4.
 Software architects' tasks and responsibilities (R1)

-*Software architects are responsible for achieving the required or necessary quality and creating the architecture design for a solution.*
+> Software architects are responsible for achieving the required or necessary quality and creating the architecture design for a solution.
-- **clarify and scrutinize requirements and constraints**, and refine them if necessary (functional & quality (non-functional) requirements)
+> - **clarify and scrutinize requirements and constraints**, and refine them if necessary (functional & quality (non-functional) requirements)
-- **decide how to decompose the system** into building blocks, while determining dependencies and interfaces
+> - **decide how to decompose the system** into building blocks, while determining dependencies and interfaces
-- **determine and decide on cross-cutting concepts**
+> - **determine and decide on cross-cutting concepts**
-- **communicate and document the software architecture** based on views, architectural patterns, cross-cutting and technical concepts
+> - **communicate and document the software architecture** based on views, architectural patterns, cross-cutting and technical concepts
-- **accompany the realization and implementation** of the architecture, integrate feedback, and ensure the consistency of src code
+> - **accompany the realization and implementation** of the architecture, integrate feedback, and ensure the consistency of src code
-- **analyze and evaluate SW architecture** with respect to risks involving quality requirements
+> - **analyze and evaluate SW architecture** with respect to risks involving quality requirements
-- **identify, highlight, and justify the consequences of ADs** to other stakeholders
+> - **identify, highlight, and justify the consequences of ADs** to other stakeholders

 ### Explanation <!-- omit in toc -->
 - no algorithmic approach; iteration to the rescue